RJ/bevygap/bevygap_client_plugin/README.md

 # Bevygap Client Plugin

-Instead of connecting lightyear using `commands.connect_client()`, this plugin will make a request to the matchmaker, then modify lightyear's config to set the supplied game server socket address and connect token, then call `commands.connect_client()` for you.
+Instead of connecting lightyear using `commands.connect_client()`, this plugin will make a request to the [bevygap matchmaker](https://github.com/RJ/bevygap), then modify lightyear's config to set the supplied game server socket address and connect token, then call `commands.connect_client()` for you.

+Read the [bevygap book](https://rj.github.io/bevygap/) to learn more.

 ## Usage